AngieN7/CS330_PPL_Project_Rust/README.md

 # Intro and History
 I chose Rust as my programming language for CS330 PPL project due to its memory safety and speed.
-Rust is relatively new, only first conceptualized in 2006 by Graydon Hoare, as a personal project with the goals of combatting memory bugs that are common in languages like C. It was later released in 2010, and it's an open-source language, so it is constantly developing.
+Rust is relatively new, only first conceptualized in 2006 by Graydon Hoare, as a personal project with the goal of combatting memory bugs that are common in languages like C. It was later released in 2010, and it's an open-source language, so it is constantly developing.
 Like C, Rust is a multi-purpose language that allows programmers to get close to operating systems, it is often used for operating systems and embedded systems, it is also used for GUI and software development.
 I plan to continue to learn about Rust by reading The Rust Programming Language, 2nd Edition By Steve Klabnik and Carol Nichols, referring to the official Rust language repo [here](https://github.com/rust-lang/book), and viewing the tutorials on Geeksforgeeks.org [here](https://www.geeksforgeeks.org/introduction-to-rust-programming-language/) and tutorialpoint.com [here](https://www.tutorialspoint.com/rust).

 # Steps to installing Rust